-Total Amount of Funds Awarded: Section (a)(1) Institutional Portion: \$2,502,601 Section (a)(2): \$0 Section (a)(3): \$0 Final Report? ☑
+Total Amount of Funds Awarded: Section (a)(1) Institutional Portion: \$14,234,001 Section (a)(2): Section (a)(3): Final Report?

 Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Providing additional emergency financial aid grants to students.
-Providing reimbursements for tuition, housing, room and board, or other fee refunds. \$2,502,601 The University of St. Thomas provided prorated room and board refunds (in excess of institutional HEERF funds awarded) to students in Spring 2020 when campus was closed due to COVID-19.
+1 \$493,824 In March 2021, we made additional student emergency grants to students who had exceptional need.
+Providing reimbursements for tuition, housing, room and board, or other fee refunds.
 Providing tuition discounts.
 Covering the cost of providing additional technology hardware to students, such as laptops or tablets, or covering the added cost of technology fees.
 Providing or subsidizing the costs of high-speed internet to students or faculty to transition to an online environment.
 Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions.
 Subsidizing food service to reduce density in eating facilities, to provide pre-packaged meals, or to add hours to food service operations to accommodate social distancing.
+Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus hours of operations.